 Livestock raised on grassy pastures produce meat that is rich in nutrients yet low in fat compared to meat derived from intensively farmed livestock, which is high in fat and low in nutrients.

-Eating free-range meat reduces many of the health risks associated with consuming meat products, including the risk of inadvertently consuming growth enhancing hormones, antibiotics and other chemical toxins that are fed to intensively farmed livestock in order to promote growth and maintain herd health.
+The health risks connected with eating meat are significantly decreased when you eat free-range meat, including the chance of ingesting growth-enhancing hormones, antibiotics, and other toxic chemicals that are given to intensively farmed livestock in order to stimulate growth and preserve herd health.

 Furthermore, a properly managed pastoral farming system can offer carbon sequestration benefits that can mitigate the climate impacts of meat production to a degree.